 Human spaceflight is associated with massive challenges to the body and health.
 While planning missions to Mars, asteroids, moons and other planets of the solar system, health and human physiology are major operational concerns for mission success.
 Phenomena such as space motion sickness, bone and muscle loss, space adaptation back pain, cardiovascular changes, G-measles, decompression sickness during space walks and the Apollo-15-syndrome need to be addressed to guarantee crew safety.
 Space Medicine is still a “final frontier” 50 years after the first men walked on the moon.

 This talk will give an overview of the field of space medicine with regards to medical and physiological issues connected to human space flight.
 It will also give an insight into research methods used in space medicine, such as bed rest studies, human centrifugation and parabolic flights.
 In addition, it will explain why Shrimp Cocktail is the favourite dish on board the International Space Station.

-After the 30 minute talk, there will be a cocktail reception.
+At 15:00, there will be a cocktail reception.
 Welcome!